-- Knowledge Transfer session with Government/Gas Industry 9.1) - 9.2) Presentation of findings to Community members/groups - 9.3) Preparation of article for GISERA newsletter and other media outlets e.g. The Conversation - 9.4) Revision of project factsheet to include final results (a factsheet is developed at project commencement, and another will be done at completion) - 9.5) Peer reviewed scientific manuscript ready for submission to relevant journal
+- 9.1) Knowledge Transfer session with Government/Gas Industry - 9.2) Presentation of findings to Community members/groups - 9.3) Preparation of article for GISERA newsletter and other media outlets e.g. The Conversation - 9.4) Revision of project factsheet to include final results (a factsheet is developed at project commencement, and another will be done at completion) - 9.5) Peer reviewed scientific manuscript ready for submission to relevant journal

-This task will be completed by February 2025.
+This task will be completed by May 2025.

-- A knowledge transfer session was conducted on 21 June and another on 24 June 2024. - A project fact sheet was prepared to coincide with delivery of the final report. - The project lead is working with CSIRO's communications team on an article.
+- A knowledge transfer session was conducted on 21 June and another on 24 June 2024. - A project fact sheet was prepared to coincide with delivery of the final report. - The project lead is working with CSIRO's communications team on an article. - A shale video has been developed and will be finalised in May 2025.